rejetto/hfs/dev-plugins.md

     - you receive each entry of the list, and optionally produce HTML code that will be added after the name of the entry.
     - parameter `{ entry: Entry }` (refer above for Entry object)
     - output `Html`
+- `entryIcon`
+    - you receive an entry of the list and optionally produce HTML that will be used in place of the standard icon.
+    - parameter `{ entry: Entry }` (refer above for Entry object)
+    - output `Html`
 - `beforeHeader` & `afterHeader`
     - use this to produce content that should go right before/after the `header` part
     - output `Html`